-No culture is without sexual acts and fetishes that some others would consider strange if not completely bizarre or perverse but for me the most fascinating country in this area is Japan because of the dichotomy between their strict censorship laws and some of the bat shit crazy stuff they do.
-From their anime hentai porn to “used” panty vending machines Japan has been on the forefront of crazy sex stuff for years, yet the Criminal Code of Japan requires most pornography in Japan to be at least partially censored.
+No culture is without sexual acts and fetishes that some others would consider strange if not completely bizarre or perverse but for me, the most fascinating country in this area is Japan because of the dichotomy between their strict censorship laws and some of the bat shit crazy stuff they do.
+From their anime hentai porn to “used” panty vending machines Japan has been at the forefront of crazy sex stuff for years, yet the Criminal Code of Japan requires most pornography in Japan to be at least partially censored.
 Apparently pixelating part of the image with a digital mosaic somehow makes things like tentacle rape passable.
-This is why director Hitoshi Matsumoto’s film R100 is so great, because he aims both barrels of satire at his fellow countrymen and their sexual peccadillos.
+This is why director Hitoshi Matsumoto’s film R100 is so great because he aims both barrels of satire at his fellow countrymen and their sexual peccadillos.

-Unfortunately one major stipulation in the contract is that it cannot be cancelled for any reason, this creates tensions when these attacks start to intrude on his work and home life.
+Unfortunately, one major stipulation in the contract is that it cannot be cancelled for any reason, this creates tensions when these attacks start to intrude on his work and home life.
 His attempts to cancel are ignored and when he goes to the police he is informed that there is nothing they can do as all involved are consenting adults.
 That is until he comes home to find his son gagged and hanging from the ceiling.

 Hitoshi Matsumoto gives us a completely wackadoo dark comedy that will have you scratching your head between bouts of laughter.
 This is certainly not a film for everyone but if you are just a little bent you may get a huge kick out of it.